apache/incubator-quarks/DEVELOPMENT.md

 ## Site generation

 Maven has 3 built in lifecycles:

-* clean - For cleaning up (effectively simply deleting the output forler)
+* clean - For cleaning up (effectively simply deleting the output folder)
 * default - For building, testing, deploying the code
 * site - For generating, documentation, reports, ...